strengejacke/sjmisc/README.md

 #### Changes to functions
 * `std_beta` now accepts `plm`-objects.
+* `to_value` now auto-detects lowest minimum value of numeric factors, instead of always setting minimum value to 1.

 #### Bug fixes
 * `std_beta` did not work in some cases - fixed.